May 19, 2017

+The study will look at biomass operations across California, like this one that utilizes forestry byproducts.
 That’s where an upcoming collaboration among researchers at Humboldt State and the Schatz Energy Research Center comes in.
 Last month, the California Energy Commission announced intent to award HSU Environmental Science and Management Professor Kevin Fingerman and colleagues a $1 million grant to explore the intricate effects of biomass energy systems, including their impact on net greenhouse gas emissions, wildfires, soil fertility, and other considerations.

 “People are asking legitimate questions about using biomass—we’re seeking to answer those questions,” Fingerman says.
 Biomass has been touted as a sustainable source of energy, but its efficiency and environmental impacts can vary widely, he says.
 On top of that, while there are many policies supporting these systems, they don’t tend to distinguish among them based on empirical assessments of their impact.